wikimedia/analytics-wikimetrics/README.md

 $ sudo pip install -e .
 ````

+A fairly recent version of pip is required.
+Version 1.4.1 is known working, 1.0.2 is known not working.

 Wikimetrics has over 90% unit test coverage.
 We use Nose to write unit and integration tests to achieve this, and you should too.

 ````